 - Monitoring resource usage data

-If the active replica uses 12 cores, the number of SQL Server core licenses required to operate this topology would be only 12 cores as opposed to 24 cores in the past.
+As you can see below, if the active replica uses 12 cores, the number of SQL Server core licenses required would be only 12 cores as opposed to 24 cores in the past.

 Microsoft is looking to promote its cloud-hosted offering and gain a competitive with the addition of free Disaster Recovery instance hosted in Azure.